 What is Customer Reactivation?

 The aim of customer reactivation is to “wake up” or “win back” dormant and disengaged customers.
-Marketers and salespeople reach out to those people who have previously expressed interest but for some reason or other have since disappeared.
-Reactivation campaigns generally involve custom messaging and/or special offers designed to bring inactive customers back into the fold.
+Marketers and salespeople reach out to lapsed customers who have previously expressed interest but for some reason or other have since disappeared.
+Reactivation campaign generally involve custom messaging and/or special offers designed to bring inactive customers back into the fold.
 Some of the benefits of a customer reactivation campaign include: